 I hope that you will find the UKCA Tutorials both enjoyable and useful.

-It would be very helpful for me if you could fill in the UKCA feedback form which is linked to from the workshop wiki page (time will be given for this on the last day)
+It would be very helpful for me if you could fill in the UKCA feedback form which will be sent to you.

 More detailed comments can be emailed to me at

 luke.abraham@atm.ch.cam.ac.uk